bbc/peaks.js/README.md

 Sets the waveform color, as a string containing any valid [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).

-The initial color is controlled by the `zoomWaveformColor` and `overviewWaveformColor` configuration options.
+The initial color is controlled by the `waveformColor`, `zoomview.waveformColor`, and `overview.waveformColor` configuration options.

 ```js
 const view = instance.views.getView('zoomview');